uwspstar/FullStack/AWS-Certification/readme.md

   Grant her Administrator access by adding her to the Administrators' group
   ```
 - What level of access does the ```"root"``` account have? ```Administrator Access```
+- configured multi-factor authentication on the root account
 - ```Power User``` Access allows
   ```
   Accesss to all AWS services except the management of groups and users within IAM